 Loading...

-Style in G2 is primarily used to control the visual styling of marks and views.
+Style in G2 is primarily used to control the visual styling of marks, views, and components.

 Marks can set their own styles as well as view styles: